 are now two separate countries within the former Republic of Yugoslavia.
 Serbia has some wonderful old buildings, lakes and forests and hiring a car to travel around is a great way to see more of this interesting country.
 If you are on a tight budget we have a superb range of economy rental cars such as the Toyota Yaris or Peugeot 107 or if you want a more luxurious car we have models such as the Mercedes E Class and Audi A4.

-Rhino was voted the Best Car Hire Website in 2010 and we continually strive to deliver the best prices and deals to our customers.
+Rhino was voted the Best on the Road in 2018 and we continually strive to deliver the best prices and deals to our customers.
 We check prices across all the main car rental suppliers such as Alamo, Thrifty and Avis to find you the very best price possible.
 So if you are looking to hire a car in Serbia, why not try us today for a quote and see how much we can save you.

 Serbia Car Hire - Did You Know?